adpthegreat/A-Lot-Of-Crust/async_and_await/README.md

 ## select! macro
 (was getting tired in this section lol, slept off too)

-- waits on multiple futures and tells you which one finishes first , yiled until something happens
+- Waits on multiple futures and tells you which one finishes first, yield until something happens

-- uses the idea of cooperative scheduling - if i don;t run i let whoever is above me decide who runs next , nad it might no tbe me
+- Uses the idea of cooperative scheduling - if i don't run i let whoever is above me decide who runs next, and it might not be me

-- cancellation tokens to cancel any future
+- Cancellation tokens to cancel any future

-- another name proposed for select! was race!
+- Another name proposed for `select!` was `race!`

-- the way cancellation works is that you describe the circumstances under which you cancel the operation
+- The way cancellation works is that you describe the circumstances under which you cancel the operation

-- you program can be in an intermediate state it only affects selects, this is an error case you should no
+- Your program can be in an intermediate state it only affects selects, this is an error case you should no

-- fuse means its safe to await this future een though the future has completed in the past
+- Fuse means its safe to await this future een though the future has completed in the past

 - `select!` keeps a bitmask for all available branches of execution and when it receives